abouteiller/ompi-aurelien/README.FT.ULFM.md

 - Loopback (send-to-self)
 - TCP
-- OpenFabrics: InfiniBand, iWARP, and RoCE
+- UCT (InfiniBand)
 - uGNI (Cray Gemini, Aries)
-- Shared memory Vader (FT supported w/CMA, XPmem, KNEM untested)
+- Shared Memory (FT supported w/CMA and XPmem; KNEM is untested)
-- Tuned, and non-blocking collective communications
+- Tuned and non-blocking collective communications

 A full list of supported, untested and disabled components is provided later in this document.